English Literature Summer School (In-Person)

 Practical Details

-This is the in-person version of this course – for the online event, which is divided into two more specialist parts, please see here.
+Please note: this is the in-person version of this course – for the online event please see here.

 The venue will be Woburn House, Bloomsbury, Central London (the closest tube is Russell Square).
 Please note that this event is non-residential, and accommodation must be arranged independently if required.